 Faculty appointments and contracts fall into three categories: full-time faculty, part-time faculty, and adjunct faculty.
 All faculty members at Mars Hill University must hold appropriate credentials for teaching at the undergraduate or graduate level, as determined by their instructional assignments.
 The minimum credential required for a faculty member teaching undergraduate courses is a master's degree with at least 18 semester hours of graduate credit in the teaching field earned from an accredited institution of higher education.
-The minimum credential required for a faculty member teaching field or a closely related field earned from an accredited institution of higher education.
+The minimum credential required for a faculty member teaching graduate courses is a terminal degree in the teaching field or a closely related field earned from an accredited institution of higher education.